 S/Y – Baby Nap/Play with Toddler

 My baby would often fall asleep after nursing, despite the goal being to have him fall asleep on his own.
 If the baby falls asleep on you, you can have your toddler watch a show or set up another activity for her to do in the meantime.
-You should try to put the baby down if possible to spend some time with your toddler.
-It won’t be easy to carve this time out, and it is important to find it where you can.
+If possible, you should try putting the baby down to spend some time with your toddler.
+It won’t be easy to carve this time out, and finding it where you can is important.

 Around 10 a.m.